fsc4j/fsc4j/README.md

 # Formal Specifications Checker for Java

-A modified Eclipse IDE that performs syntax checking, typechecking, and run-time checking of preconditions and postconditions specified as part of the `@pre` and `@post` tags in the Javadoc comments for methods and constructors.
+A modified version of [the Eclipse IDE](https://www.eclipse.org/downloads/packages/installer)'s Java Development Tools component that performs syntax checking, typechecking, and run-time checking of preconditions and postconditions specified as part of the `@pre` and `@post` tags in the Javadoc comments for methods and constructors, and class invariants specified as part of the `@invar` tags in the Javadoc comments for classes and fields.
+(Note: run-time checking of class invariants is currently incomplete; currently, only the invariants of `this` are checked.)

-The current version also checks grammatical well-formedness and well-typedness of the formal parts of `@throws`, `@may_throw`, `@invar`, `@inspects`, `@mutates`, and `@mutates_properties` clauses, and grammatical well-formedness of the formal parts of `@creates` clauses.
+The current version also checks grammatical well-formedness and well-typedness of the formal parts of `@throws`, `@may_throw`, `@inspects`, `@mutates`, and `@mutates_properties` clauses, and grammatical well-formedness of the formal parts of `@creates` clauses.
 It does not yet check these clauses at run time.

 ## Example